About the artist

 Sara is a self-taught artist who comes from a family of numerous professions, among them many established artists from whom she drew inspiration since childhood.
-She has been creating art since a very young age, initially as an enthusiastic amateur, and for the last several years, as a professional.
 As an emerging artist, Sara has participated in national and international workshops and exhibits.

 Dr. Schesser Bartra holds a PhD in Molecular Biology and Microbiology and often incorporates science and the microbial world in her creations.
 She believes that microbes are beautiful and that it is important to forge a deeper public understanding and awareness of science.
 Her work is in private collections around the world.
 Sara is an artist in residence at Zero Empty Spaces in Fort Lauderdale and is a member of Art Serve and Broward Art Guild where she participates regularly in juried exhibits.

 About the work

 I am an artist based in Fort Lauderdale and Miami.
 Since the beginning of the pandemic, I have been working on a variety of creative projects and have participated in many exhibitions.
 My artistic expression has gone through many phases over this period of time resulting in art with a highly personal approach and perspective.
 My work involves a variety of techniques and materials including traditional oil, acrylics, and mix media.
 I particularly enjoy mix media because I can use all my imagination and creativity utilizing materials that sometimes I buy but most times I find and collect from the most unlikely sources.
 The combination of these techniques and materials produces interesting and compelling pieces of art.